Kansas State University: Athletics

 Intercollegiate sports began at Kansas State in the 1890s.
 The school's sports teams are called the Wildcats, and they participate in the NCAA Division I and the Big 12 Conference.
 The official school color is Royal Purple, making Kansas State one of very few schools (alongside Syracuse and Harvard) that have only one official color.
-White and silver are commonly used as complementary colors; white is mentioned with purple in the university's fight song "Wildcat Victory."
-The athletics logo is a stylized Wildcat head in profile usually featured in the school color, called the "Powercat."
+White and silver are commonly used as complementary colors; white is mentioned with purple in the university's fight song "Wildcat Victory".
+The athletics logo is a stylized Wildcat head in profile usually featured in the school color, called the "Powercat".

 Sports sponsored by the school include football, basketball, cross country and track, baseball, golf, tennis, rowing, women's soccer, and volleyball.
 The head football coach is Chris Klieman, the head men's basketball coach is Jerome Tang, the head women's basketball coach is Jeff Mittie, and the head baseball coach is Pete Hughes.
 In 2012−2013, Kansas State became only the second Big 12 school to win conference titles in football, men's basketball, and baseball in the same school year.

 Historically, African-American athletes at Kansas State were responsible for breaking the modern "color barrier" in Big Seven Conference athletics.
 Harold Robinson became the first African-American athlete in the conference in more than two decades and the first ever to receive a scholarship, playing football for Kansas State in 1949.
 In the spring of 1951 the conference's baseball color barrier was broken by Kansas State's Earl Woods, and in the winter of 1951–1952 Kansas State's Gene Wilson broke the conference color barrier in basketball (together with LaVannes Squires at the University of Kansas).

 Notable people

 Alumni

 Beginning with the first graduating class in 1867, a number of Kansas State alumni have gone on to distinguished careers.
-The 46th Governor of Kansas, who served as Ambassador-at-Large for International Religious Freedom under President Donald Trump, Sam Brownback, and one U.S. Senator from Kansas, Pat Roberts, are graduates of Kansas State University.
+The 46th Governor of Kansas, Sam Brownback, and one U.S. Senator from Kansas, Pat Roberts, are graduates of Kansas State University.
 Other graduates currently serve as the vice-president of Liberia, the president of the Georgia Institute of Technology, and the president of the University of the Virgin Islands.
 Kansas State alumni have been enshrined in the Rock and Roll Hall of Fame and the College Football Hall of Fame, served as Chairman of the Joint Chiefs of Staff, and have earned Emmy Awards and Olympic gold medals.
 Geraldine L. Richmond, the National Medal of Science laureate (2013) and Priestley Medalist (2018), received a B.S. in chemistry in 1975.